phdesign/presentation-mob-programming/mob-programming.md

 ## The benefits

-Mob programming offers a number of benefits over lone ranger development or pairing.
+So why mob?

 #### Team cohesion & redundancy

-It improves team cohesion.
+Well firstly it improves team cohesion.
 Mob programming necessitates that the team communicate effectively to get things done.
 This ensures that everyone in the team is across the current code and creates redundancy in the team.
 If one team member is off sick it will have little impact on the output.
 If a new team member is added they will be able to contribute immediately and will quickly learn from the others without distraction.

 #### Upskilling